-Use this form if you WILL be mixing with other schools.
-If you are NOT mixing with other schools USE FORM A girls).
-If you have a student that is gender non-conforming they may choose which cabin group to be assigned to.
+1) Break students up into groups of three to be partnered within the cabins.
+(Use separate sheets for maleidentified and female-identified students).
+If you have a student that is gender non-conforming, they may choose which cabin group to be assigned to.
 For more information regarding the Walker Creek Ranch Gender Identity policy please contact the Outdoor School.
 We will mix these groups of 3 with other schools to form trail groups.
 These student groups will remain together throughout the program.